Frequently Asked Questions

 - In some provinces, there is no way for all women to find out their density.

-If you live in BC: Your doctor is not told your density.
-You can easily send in this “Request for Access to Records” form to find out: https://bit.ly/2sM6mLf (See FInding out my Density for more info).
+If you live in BC: You and your doctor will be notified of your breast density in your results letter, as of Oct.
+15, 2018.
+If you are not due for another mammogram for awhile, you can send in this “Request for Access to Records” form to find out: https://bit.ly/2sM6mLf (See FInding out my Density for more info).

 If you live in MB: Your doctor is not told your density.
 It is worthwhile to send in a Request to Release Personal Health Information form.
 However, information is only available for women assessed as Category D:75% and over dense tissue.
 You cannot find out if you are in Category C: 50-75% , which is also considered Dense Breasts because this information is not recorded.
 You can advocate to have your mammogram assessed using all 4 categories of density.
 (See Finding out my Density for form).

-If you live in SK, ON, NWT, YT, NL: You and your doctor are only notified if you are assessed as having 75% and above dense breast tissue.
+If you live in SK, PEI, ON, NWT, YT, NL: You and your doctor are only notified if you have 75% and above dense breast tissue.
 There is no way to find out if you are in the 50-75% density category which is also considered dense breasts.
 You can advocate to have your mammogram assessed using all 4 categories of density (See Finding out my Density Section).

 If you live in Quebec: Your breast density information is in your mammogram report.
 Ask your family doctor what category you are in and if you have dense breasts, discuss the risks.
 Women in Category D with a family history are referred for a screening ultrasound.